-MUSIC 40C Intermediate Voice I 9 lecture hours, 27 lab hours
+MUSIC 40C Intermediate Voice I 1 unit

 Prerequisite: Satisfactory completion of: MUSIC 40B.
 Or by placement exam

 Group instruction in intermediate vocal techniques, including breathing, body alignment, phonation, resonation and articulation.
 This course will also cover music reading including solfege, efficient practice habits, evaluation of vocal problems, textual analysis and expressive interpretation.
 Students will apply their knowledge and skills gained in the class to learning and performing art songs including two in foreign languages and musical theater type repertoire in front of an audience with increasing confidence, ease and aesthetic sensitivity.
 Grades are P/NP option.